aciccarello/ciccarello.me/_posts/2020-11-25-you-should-try-wireless-charging.md

 ## Wireless charging car mounts

 I have a wireless charging car mount which starts charging my phone whenever I have it in the dock.
 It's handy as both a mount and a charger.
 They are a little more expensive than a normal charger, but make charging a phone on trips as simple as possible.
+Since cars have wider temperature changes, I have had some issues with the charger getting hot.
+This is normal for a wireless charger, but if it is cold out, you don't want your heat blowing on the charger and if it is sunny, make sure the charger is getting cool air.

 ---

+There is a lot to consider with wireless charging, but it is something I hope gains wider adoption.
+The convenience is hard to convey.
 So if your phone supports it, you should try wireless charging.
-Try one out before you buy and make sure it works with your case.
+Try a charger before you buy and make sure it works with your case.
 Then consider putting it on your Christmas list.